 He is exploring the role and regulation of amyloid proteins on Streptomyces

 He has endeared himself to the lab through his extreme honesty (and great quote-board contributions), his love of 'lab do's', and his enthusiasm for science.
 In addition to his scientific skills, he is a talented artist, and

-has proven to be a near unbeatable squash opponent for both Matt and Steph (much to Matt's disgust).
+has proven to be a near unbeatable squash opponent for both Yordan and Steph (so far...).

 Stephanie Jones (Ph.D. candidate)

 Stephanie started her M.Sc. in September 2012, before transferring to the Ph.D. program in June of 2014.
 Her work in the lab has been supported both by an NSERC scholarship, and subsequently by a Vanier Scholarship.
 Steph comes to us from the University of Syracuse, where she not only developed a love of biology and bioinformatics, but